unparalleled-js/docs-1/workato-api/recipes.md

 ## Search for public recipes

 > GET /api/recipes/search

 ### Description
 Searches for public recipes and returns a list.
 Requires 'oem_vendor' privilege.
+Returns an empty list when no matching connectors are found.

 <details> <summary><b>Details</b></summary>